eclectic-kitty/notes/Final - Thots.md

 #### Class concepts
 - Performance theory
 	- rituals
+		- What is the ritual of playing the game communicating?
+			- By playing the game, the player partakes in the ritual, the performance of the game
+			- One can learn the lessons Alan learns, perhaps?
+				- Players have to face the same fears as Alan & Saga
+			- Or not learn, but receive, emote, identify with
+			- The game's events can be seen as a ritual of letting go that Alan needs to perform over and over again before understanding
+			- This can be connected to the drive of people to create art and how that helps one deal with emotions
+		- Separation, Liminal, Reaggregation - rites of passage
+			- During the liminal phase for us,
+				- We are stripped of our individual identities and given new ones?
+				- the game's coded rules are the authority we have to follow
+				- The controller is given special meaning
 - Ludology
 - Narratology

 #### Sources
 - Alan Wake 2, 2023, Remedy Entertainment
+- Performance Studies, an Introduction, chap.
+5 ritual, Schechner
+	- Rituals mark transitions, and help the people through them
+	- Rituals can be used to communicate
+-

+**Quotes**
+- "Ritual not only commu­nicates something but is taken by those performing it to be 'doing something' as well" - Rappaport, Ecology, Meaning, and Religion
+- "Rituals enhance clear communications because they are exaggerated, over­ determined, redundant, and repetitious.
+Ritual’s insistent metamessage is, 'You get the message, don’t you?!' " - Schechner, Performance Studies, an Introduction, chap.
+5
+- "...they make men forget the real world and transport them into another where their imagination is more at ease; they distract." - Durkheim, The Elementary Forms of the Religious Life
+- "In play, the transformations are temporary, bounded by the rules of the game or the conventions of the genre" - Schechner, Performance Studies, An Introduction

+## Thread 3: Hero's journey & dual protagonists

 ## Kentucky Route Zero
 KRZ puts player in role of actor, playing and thus making interpretive choices about its characters